Taikoo Place: Somerset House (1988)

-Future Buildings
+Future buildings

 Swire Properties announced HKD$15 billion will be spent on redeveloping the Taikoo Park (i.e. Via Fiori), Taikoo Place Phase 1 (completed in September 2018) and Phase 2 (Complete in 2021).
 Architects and design firms including Gustafson Porter and Wong & Ouyang (HK) Ltd. Hugh Sutton Associates will be in charge of the new elevated walkway system.

-Recreation, Parks, and energy-saving initiatives
+Recreation, parks, and energy-saving initiatives

 Taikoo Place is next to Taikoo Park and Quarry Bay Park.
 An extra 69,000 square feet of open landscaped gardens will be provided in the coming years.

 Besides, biodiesel tri-generation and adsorption chiller energy was adopted in order to save up to 2% of building energy, methods include increasing both the efficiency of electricity and space cooling by chilled water.
 This reduces the greenhouse effect within the office complex.

 The rooftop is planted so that 75% of demolition waste is then diverted from landfills.

-Events and Exhibitions
+Events and exhibitions

 Cornwall House provides 10,000 square feet of area for business events.
 Topics includes Gender equality and GPS navigation software.
 A forum called "blueprint Labs" for start-up is introduced in 2016.

-Paintings and Sculptures
+Paintings and sculptures

 External charters and membership provide awards that encourage designers to present their artwork.
 About 300 personnel outside the company, including NGOs such as Hong Kong Blind Union, Chung Ying Theatre, and Hong Kong Youth Arts Foundation will also attend those 100 briefing on feedbacks from their staff.

-Leisure and Entertainments
+Leisure and entertainment

 The Taikoo Place is next to Cityplaza, a grade A shopping mall with ice skating rink, cinema and five-star hotel EAST, Hong Kong.
 The theme of the complex is to "Live Happy".